nemoxps/dir-tree/README.md

  * @param {boolean} [useColors=false] `true` if the output should be colorful.
  * @returns {string} The stringified Directory.
  */
-dir.toString(useColors)
+Directory.prototype.toString(useColors)

 /*
-dir.toString() outputs something like this (the separator depends on the OS): rootPath/
+toString() outputs something like this (the separator depends on the OS): rootPath/
 ├── dir-1/
 │   ├── dir-11/